daskeete/Project_2/README.md

 ### Using the python script provided, train a gradient boosting model using decision trees with the tensorflow estimator.
 Provide evaluative metrics including a measure of accuracy and AUC.
 Produce the predicted probabilities plot as well as the ROC curve for each wealth outcome and interpret these results.

+The boosted trees model achieved an AUC of 0.748843, which means it did better than random chance as well as all the other models.
+However 0.74 is still very far from 1 so room for improvement is there.

 ![rf_accur](RFACCUR.PNG)
 ![rfroc](RFROC.png)
 ![rfprob](RFPROBS.png)